Indonesia: Arts, Religion, and Social Change

-Ni Wayan Pasek Aryati (Ary) completed her doctoral work at Charles Darwin University of Darwin, Australia, a city whose location on the north coast of Australia makes it a natural partner in the future of Indonesian-Australian relations.
-Aryati comes from a small rice-farming community in the Tabanan region of Bali and is still involved in the social and religious life of her native town.
+Ni Wayan Pasek Ariati (Ary) completed her doctoral work at Charles Darwin University of Darwin, Australia, a city whose location on the north coast of Australia makes it a natural partner in the future of Indonesian-Australian relations.
+Ary comes from a small rice-farming community in the Tabanan region of Bali and is still involved in the social and religious life of her native town.
 She completed her BA in English literature and linguistics at Udayana University in Denpasar in 1988 and joined the Indonesian language teaching staff of the SIT Indonesia program in 1991.
+She received a Fulbright grant in 1996 as one of the Indonesian language teachers for the SEASSI (South East Asian Summer Study Institute) program held at Arizona State University.
 She was appointed coordinator of that program in 1992 and served in that capacity until 1997, when she and her family shifted to Darwin, Australia.
 In Darwin she worked as an instructor in Indonesian language before returning to the SIT program in Bali in 1999.
-In 2000–2001, she served as one of the academic directors for that program, and subsequently took up posts with SIT in Western Samoa and North India.
+In 2000–2001, she served as one of the academic directors for the Bali program, and subsequently took up posts with SIT in Western Samoa and North India.
 Her experiences in North India kindled her desire to make a comparative study of female images in the Hinduism of India and Bali.
 This led to her doctoral work at Charles Darwin University (CDU), where she completed her dissertation in history and women’s studies titled “Journey of a Goddess: Durga in Indi, Java and Bali.”
 Her published articles include “Theodicy in Paradise” (Journal of the South and Southeast Asian Association for the Study of Culture and Religion, New Delhi, June 2010).

 Garrett Kam, MA, Academic Advisor